 • Withdrawals are limited to six per month.

-Both Chase and Capital One offer a wide array of CDs with various terms and yields.
-Chase generally offers a larger range of terms, but Capital One doesn’t require a minimum deposit, making its CDs much more accessible.
+Both Chase and Capital One offer a wide range of CDs with various terms and yields.
+Chase offers a wider range of terms, but Capital One doesn’t require a minimum deposit, making its CDs much more accessible.
 Moreover, while Chase requires a hefty deposit amount to earn top yields, Capital One offers top rates regardless of how much money you deposit into the CD.

 Chase CDs Capital One 360 CDs